rohanAdhikari1/filament-nepali-datetime/README.md

 ### 2. Nepali Functions

-The following functions are available on TextColumn and/or Nepali date, time, currency and number formats.
+The following functions are available on TextColumn and TextEntry.

 ### `nepaliDate()`